Don’t Get Burned on Fireplace Removal: Costs and Concerns

 Full fireplace removal is a lengthy, dirty process.
 Depending on the size of the fireplace, the condition of the materials, and the extent of the repairs, fireplace removal can take two to five days.
 For more complicated fireplace removals, the project may even extend to a week or more.

-Here’s an overview of the steps to remove a fireplace — a task best left to the pros, by the way:
+Here’s an overview of the steps to remove a fireplace — a task best left to the pros:

 Depending on the location of the fireplace, Dimmitt says it’s possible to remain in the home during demolition, especially since contractors seal off the room they’re removing the fireplace from.